acerbilab/S-VBMC/README.md

 For a detailed walkthrough, see the `examples.ipynb` notebook, which optionally includes a minimal guide on how to run VBMC multiple times.

-**Note**: For compatibility with PyVBMC, this implementation of S-VBMC stores results in `NumPy` arrays.
+**Note**: For compatibility with VBMC, this implementation of S-VBMC stores results in `NumPy` arrays.
 However, it uses `PyTorch` under the hood to run the ELBO optimization.

 ## ⚠️ Important: how to use the final posterior